Oviyashri/Tweet_Analyzer_App/README.md

-This is a cool web app integrated with twitter which takes the twitter handel as as input and does :
+A web app integrated with twitter which takes the live tweets as an input and does :

-1. Analyze the tweets of live Air India's customer tweets
+**1. Analyze the tweets of live Air India's customer tweets**

-**This tool performs the following tasks :**
+This tool performs the following tasks :

-Fetches the most recent tweets from the given twitter handel
+a) Fetches the most recent tweets from the given twitter handel

-Performs Sentiment Analysis a displays it in form of a Bar Graph
+b) Performs Sentiment Analysis a displays it in form of a Bar Graph

-2. This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks Converts it into a DataFrame
+**2. This tool fetches the last 100 tweets from the twitter handel & Performs the following tasks :**

+a) Converts it into a DataFrame

-Cleans the text
+b) Cleans the text

-Analyzes Subjectivity of tweets and adds an additional column for it Analyzes Polarity of tweets and adds an additional column for it Analyzes Sentiments of tweets and adds an additional column for it
+c) Analyzes Subjectivity of tweets and adds an additional column for it

+d) Analyzes Polarity of tweets and adds an additional column for it

+e) Analyzes Sentiments of tweets and adds an additional column for it

+**Other files: *

 **Procfile** : To generate command to run the app